‘One Piece’ Chapter 905 Spoilers: Sabo Infiltrates Reverie, Navy Admiral Ryokugyu Appears

 — JB Baruelo (@jbtheapprentice) May 22, 2018

 Several king and queens have already arrived at Mariejois to attend the Reverie.
 King Neptune of the Ryugu Kingdom came together with Princess Shirahoshi and his three sons.
 The royalties of the Fishman were being escorted by Monkey D. Garp.
-Stelly, the king of Goa Kingdom, was shocked to see Garp in the event.
+Stelly, the king of Goa Kingdom, was shocked to see Garp at the event.

 Stelly saw some crows and said that he is afraid, but a soldier told him that it is okay.
 One Piece Chapter 905 spoilers revealed that the one talking to Stelly was his brother, Sabo.
 The Chief of the Revolutionary successfully infiltrated the venue, disguising as a Goa Kingdom soldier.
 Though his intention remains unknown, some One Piece fans at Reddit are worried that Sabo might do something reckless once he sees the man who killed Ace.